alythesniper/LinuxConfigs/README.md

-# Free Linux Configs, Come Get Them Here!!!
+# Free Linux Configs, Get Them Here!!!
 All your prefered linux config files are here.
-For example .zshrc, .bashrc or .tmux_config
+For example .zshrc, .bashrc or .tmux_config.